Evernote Logo

 Evernote Emblem

-There is no need to talk about serious modifications in this case because the structure of the logo, like its elements, remained the same: the elephant’s head on the left, the brand name on the right.
-The fixes affected only small details that did not affect the overall concept.
-After all, the design changes’ main task was to modernize the identity and adapt it to different media, which was achieved.
+There is no need to discuss serious modifications, as the logo’s structure, including its elements, remained the same: the elephant’s head on the left and the brand name on the right.
+The fixes addressed only minor details and did not affect the overall concept.
+After all, the main task of the design changes was to modernize the identity and adapt it across different media, and this was achieved.

-In the debut logo, the typeface resembles Sanchez Niu Bold – a geometrically flat typeface with wide serifs in the form of miniature rectangles.
+The debut logo resembles Sanchez Niu Bold, a geometrically flat typeface with wide serifs in miniature rectangles.
 In the second, it is close to Utopia Std Bold, a commercial typeface from Adobe.
-It also has serifs, but small and sharp.
-The main differences between them are the more curved depression at the top of the letter “t” and the closer located teardrop-shaped element “r.”
+It also has serifs, but they are small and sharp.
+The main differences are the more curved depression at the top of the letter “t” and the closer-located teardrop-shaped element “r.”
 The rest is almost identical.

 Evernote Symbol

-The corporate palette is monochrome in both cases.
-The current logo consists of a combination of two colors: black and bright green # 00aa29.
-The first version used dark gray # 858585 and muted green # 29bf60.
+In both cases, the corporate palette is monochrome.
+The current logo consists of two colors: black and bright green (#00aa29).
+The first version used dark gray (#858585) and muted green (#29bf60).

 Why is the Evernote logo an elephant?